needle-tools/needle-engine-support/documentation/technical-overview.md

 ## glTF Assets

-Models, textures, animations, lights, cameras and more are stored as .glb files in Needle Engine.
+Models, textures, animations, lights, cameras and more are stored as [glTF assets](https://registry.khronos.org/glTF/specs/2.0/glTF-2.0.html) in Needle Engine.
 Custom data is stored in vendor extensions.
 This covers everything from interactive components to physics, sequencing and lightmaps.

 ### Supported glTF extensions